-Founding member and first Executive Director of the Centre for Humanitarian Dialogue, founding member of Inter Mediate, served in the British Diplomatic Service, and in British NGOs, ex -Chief Executive of Action Aid.
-Held posts as United Nations (UN) Director of the Department of Humanitarian Affairs, Geneva and Deputy to the UN Emergency Relief Coordinator, New York.
-Served as UN Regional Humanitarian Coordinator for the Great Lakes, UN Regional Coordinator in the Balkans, UN Assistant Secretary-General.
-Martin was formerly senior advisor to Kofi Annan during his time as joint U.N.-Arab League special envoy to Syria.
+Founding member and first Executive Director of the Centre for Humanitarian Dialogue, Served in the British Diplomatic Service, and in British NGOs, Ex -Chief Executive of Action Aid.
+Held posts as United Nations (UN) Director of the Department of Humanitarian Affairs, Geneva and Deputy to the UN

+Emergency Relief Coordinator, New York.
+Served as UN Regional Humanitarian Coordinator for the Great Lakes, UN Regional Coordinator in the Balkans and UN Assistant Secretary-General.

-Dr Edel Hughes
+Dr. Edel Hughes